-In an interview with Jonathan Coachman on ESPN’s WWE Off the Top Rope, Jericho recalled his idea came when he was having a discussion with former WWE head writer and executive, Brian Gewirtz.
+In an interview with Jonathan Coachman on ESPN’s WWE Off the Top Rope, Jericho recalled his idea came when he was discussing with former WWE head writer and executive Brian Gewirtz.

 The original idea Jericho came up with was to have the victor be given a title shot the following night on Monday Night Raw.

-The CEO of WWE Vince McMahon was entirely on board and loved the concept of a ladder match where competitors fought for a contract leading to a future championship match, but he was insistent on only one demand.
-“The contract for the world title shot must be kept inside of a briefcase, damn it!”
+Vince McMahon was entirely on board and loved the concept of a ladder match where competitors fought for a contract leading to a future championship match, but he was insistent on only one demand.
+“The contract for the world title shot must be kept inside of a briefcase, d*** it!”

 The Money in the Bank match would go on to be held at the next five WrestleMania events, after which the stipulation match was spun off into its own pay-per-view beginning in 2010.

-Seth Rollins, CM Punk, “The Rated R Superstar” Edge, and Dolph Ziggler (just listen to the huge crowd reaction he got!) are but a few who have seized their opportunity and successfully cashed in their Money in the Bank briefcases to become WWE Champion.
+Seth Rollins, CM Punk, “The Rated R Superstar” Edge, and Dolph Ziggler (listen to the huge crowd reaction he got!) are but a few who have seized their opportunity and successfully cashed in their Money in the Bank briefcases to become WWE Champion.

 The momentum didn’t end there.
 In 2017, we witnessed history with the first-ever women’s Money in the Bank ladder match, where Charlotte Flair, Becky Lynch, Carmella, Natalya, and Tamina strived to make history.

-- Wrestling Stipulations and Match Types That Were Never Used Again
+- Wrestling Match Types Used Once in WWE But Never Again

 - Steel Cage: 11 Memorable Structures and Its History in Wrestling